-Nicolas Sarkozy was born January 28, 1955 in Paris, France.
+Nicolas Sarkozy was born January 28, 1955, in Paris, France.
 He studied political science and served as mayor of Neuilly-sur-Seine for 20 years before entering national French politics.
 Sarkozy served as Interior Minister before being elected president in 2007.
-His term was marked by personal and political controversy, and he was defeated for reelection in 2012.
+His term was marked by personal and political controversy, and he was defeated in his bid for re-election in 2012.

 Sarkozy's political career started early.
 He was elected to his first political office—Municipal Councillor of Neuilly-sur-Seine—at the age of 22.
 Six years later, he was elected mayor.
 He served as mayor for nearly 20 years, before entering national politics.

 In addition to serving as mayor, Sarkozy served as budget minister from 1993 to 1995.
 When he snubbed President Jacques Chirac in 1995 by supporting Édouard Balladur for president, however, he lost the position.
 Although Chirac put his grudge aside in 2002, and appointed Sarkozy as French minister of the interior, Sarkozy's tenure in Chirac's administration was a bumpy one.

 The cabinet was reshuffled in 2004, and Sarkozy was appointed as finance minister.
 He held this position briefly; when Sarkozy became leader of the Union for a Popular Movement later that year, he resigned his post, in accordance with an agreement with Chirac.
 In 2005, Sarkozy was reappointed as interior minister, without resigning as head of the UMP.

 As interior minister, Sarkozy attracted attention during the 2005 Paris riots by referring to troublemaking youth as "scum" and "rabble," and stating that the rundown suburbs should be washed out "with a power hose."